Voice of Prophecy: History

 H.M.S.
-Richards, Sr. began a regular radio program on October 19, 1929 on KNX (AM) in Los Angeles.
+Richards, Sr. began a regular radio program on October 19, 1929, on KNX (AM) in Los Angeles.

 Richards earliest studio was his South Gate Tabernacle near Long Beach, where he was presenting nightly evangelistic meetings.
 His office was a renovated chicken coop in Walnut Park, California.
 Seventh-day Adventist Church members donated their old eyeglasses and gave teeth with gold fillings and jewelry and watches to help buy the first radio time on Long Beach station KGER.

 Later Richards presented daily live broadcasts of The Tabernacle of the Air over KGER in Long Beach, California, and live weekly remote broadcasts from his tabernacle to KMPC (AM) in Beverly Hills.

-In January 1937 the broadcast footprint expanded over a network of several stations of the Don Lee Broadcasting System, and the name of the broadcast was changed to the Voice of Prophecy.
+In January 1937, the broadcast footprint expanded over a network of several stations of the Don Lee Broadcasting System, and the name of the broadcast was changed to the Voice of Prophecy.
 The first Voice of Prophecy coast-to-coast broadcast was over 89 stations of the Mutual Broadcasting System on Sunday, January 4, 1942.
 It was one of the first religious programs to broadcast nationally.

 Up until the early 1950s broadcasts were produced live.
 Mispronounced names and singer mistakes went out unedited to the listeners.
 By 1980, Richards had a $6 million budget.
 The Voice of Prophecy broadcast each Sunday to 700 stations around the world.

 Throughout the years Voice of Prophecy broadcasts were marked by an opening theme song of "Lift Up the Trumpet" performed by the King's Heralds quartet and closed with Richard's poem "Have Faith in God" each week having a new verse written.

 Speakers

-H.M.S.
 Richards, Sr. was speaker from 1929 to 1969.
-In 1969, Richards' son, H.M.S.
-Richards, Jr., succeeded him and was speaker from 1969 to 1992.
-He was followed by Pastor Lonnie Melashenko, then by Fred Kinsey.
-The current speaker is Shawn Boonstra.
+In 1969, Richards' son, Richards, Jr., succeeded him and was speaker from 1969 to 1992.
+Later speakers included Pastor Lonnie Melashenko, Fred Kinsey, and Shawn Boonstra.